YCHM0304/reportGenerator/Readme.md

 ### Delete Session

-When you don't need the session anymore, you can delete the session by pressing the `Delete Session` button.
+When you don't need the session anymore, you can delete the session by clicking the `Delete Session` button.
 By doing this, the generated report stored in the database will be deleted.

 ![Delete Session](images/delete_report.png)